by Damian Fagan

 A Red-spotted Toad (Bufo punctatus) is a small, compact toad, one and a half to three inches long.
 Their squat bodies are grayish to olive to brownish in color.
 They are covered with small, reddish or orangish warts called tubercles.
 Often their coloration matches the surrounding substrates.
 Behind their eyes are two small, rounded glandular structures called parotoid glands.
 On some toads, these may emit a potent toxin, although these Red-spotted Toads produce little or no toxins.

 The common name and species name, punctatus (which means “spotted”) are derived from the reddish warts that cover the uppersides of the body.
 Bufo is Latin for “toad.”
 The Spanish word for toad is “sapo.”

 Red-spotted Toads occur from central Texas westward to southeast California and into Mexico and Baja California.
 A disjunct population (“disjunct” refers to a population of a species that is widely separated from other populations of the same species) occurs in western Oklahoma.
 Though they breed in watery sites, from water troughs to river edges, these toads have been found in upland areas over one mile from water.
 They have been found in prairie dog towns in grasslands, no doubt utilizing the cooler underground burrows.

 Red-spotted Toads may be found from sea level up to 7200 feet in elevation.
 Though the breeding season is from April to September, elevation and rainfall influence that timing.
 Spring or summer rainstorms that are of sufficient duration awaken these slumbering amphibians, and the males leave their underground chambers and start to chorus.

 The advertisement call is a high-pitched trill that lasts from six to ten seconds.
 The male’s dusky vocal sac expands with the call.
 If the males clasp another male or an unreceptive female, they emit a release call that sounds like a chirp followed by a short trill.
-You can see and hear these calls on this video.
+You can see and hear these calls on the video below.